abceol/RepData_PeerAssessment1/PA1_template.md

 ### Report on impact of imputing missing data

-Do these values differ from the estimates from the first part of the assignment?
+***Do these values differ from the estimates from the first part of the assignment?***
-Answer = Yes, but not
+Answer = Yes, the funny thing is that the mean and the median are now the same!
+I think this has something to do with filling in the data using the mean value for each interval.

-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+***What is the impact of imputing missing data on the estimates of the total daily number of steps?***
 Answer = The mean and the median are a bit higher when calculated using imputed missing data, but the difference is not very great.